All Episodes

 No, he keeps turning in the old bus and gets like a new bus every year or two.

-And he sends me no, um what do you mean?
+No, what do you mean?

-That's the coolest thing I've ever seen.
+It's the coolest thing I've ever seen.

-It's a big, Huge, massive, tricked out bus.
+It's a big, huge, massive, tricked-out bus.

 I mean, it's got TVs and every luxury you can imagine.